The internet is a beautiful place packed to the brim with information and cat videos.

 The sheer size and scale of the internet are immense and almost incomprehensible.
 But the internet is more than a safe haven for adorable puppy videos and tutorials on how to boil water: it is any company’s marketing dream come true.

-On a single platform, companies are able to connect and reach millions of people, communicate with them, and share their message among them.
+On a single platform, companies can connect and reach millions of people, communicate with them, and share their messages with them.

 Companies have swarmed the internet in recent years to take advantage of this, a strategy known as Digital Marketing.

 Now you may have heard of Digital Marketing along with various other hype words in seminars and other marketing-related events.